 #5: Service the internal tape deck:

-The deck can be serviced in-situ, and does not have to be removed from the case – this involves replacing the original drive belt and cleaning the read/write head.
+The deck can be serviced in-situ, and does not have to be removed from the case – this involves replacing the original drive belt, cleaning the read/write heads and pinch roller, and adjusting the head azimuth with a calibration tape.

 I won’t cover this process in detail, as it is already documented online.